-Portage Lake's June data yielded values between 15 and 31 (much lower than in 2015), in August between 28 and 46 and in September between 30 and 43 (Table 10).
+Portage Lake's June data yielded values between 28 and 36, in August between 24 and 38 and in September between 27 and 43 (Table 12).
 In general, these values rate Portage Lake as oligotrophic to mesotrophic.
-The Chlorophyll A samplings yielded higher results in 2015 but not in 2016 and overall readings correlate more similarly in 2016, similar to historical data.
-Characteristics associated with oligotrophic to meso-oligotrophic lakes are low nutrient levels, clear water and low productivity.
+Characteristics associated with oligotrophic to mesooligotrophic lakes are low nutrient levels, clear water and low productivity.
 High dissolved oxygen levels typically occur and survival of cold water fish is possible.
 Mesotrophic lakes tend to have moderate nutrient levels, clear water and moderate productivity.
 Rooted plants are abundant and the lake can still support a cold water fishery.
 As the picture to the right shows, eutrophic lakes (not Portage Lake at this time, but given for comparison) have high nutrient levels, turbid water, algae blooms are likely and sometimes severe.
 Plants are abundant and dissolved oxygen is often depleted from bottom waters, restricting fish populations to warm water species.